JBonifay/CCPP/docs/INITIAL_CONVERSATION.md

 > "I think its linked because project can maybe have business rules depending on budget"

-This shows the user thinking about invariants - budget affects project state!
+This shows the userJpaEntity thinking about invariants - budget affects project state!

 > "Its critical, if participant decline we can invite another"